- 1

 Performance & Query Optimizer

-Both PostgreSQL and Oracle use a Cost-Based Optimizer (CBO) to choose Query Execution Plans, but there are important differences:
+Both PostgreSQL and Oracle use a Cost-Based Optimizer (CBO) to choose query execution plans, but there are key differences:

 PostgreSQL Query Planner

-- Uses a Statistics Collector to gather column distribution data via
+- Uses Statistics Collector to store column distribution data via

-ANALYZE - Supports Parallel Query since version 9.6 — current versions (18.x) support Parallel Seq Scan, Index Scan, Hash Join, Merge Join, and Aggregation
+ANALYZE - Supports Parallel Query since version 9.6 — current (18.x) supports Parallel Seq Scan, Index Scan, Hash Join, Merge Join, Aggregation

-- JIT Compilation (LLVM) since version 11 — accelerates queries with complex expressions
+- JIT Compilation (LLVM) since version 11 — speeds up queries with complex expressions

 Oracle Query Optimizer

-- Uses Adaptive Query Optimization that can change plans during execution
+- Uses Adaptive Query Optimization that can change the plan mid-execution

 - SQL Plan Management (SPM) prevents plan regression — locks in good plans

-- Real Application Testing (RAT) tests real workloads before upgrades
+- Real Application Testing (RAT) tests real workloads before upgrading

-- AWR (Automatic Workload Repository) automatically captures performance baselines
+- AWR (Automatic Workload Repository) automatically stores performance baselines

-- More granular Parallel Query — set Degree of Parallelism (DOP) at the Table, Index, or Session level
+- More granular Parallel Query — set Degree of Parallelism (DOP) at table, index, or session level

-Summary: Oracle has a "smarter" Optimizer with Adaptive Plans and Plan Management, but PostgreSQL is more than sufficient for most workloads.
-A skilled DBA can tune PostgreSQL to achieve comparable performance.
-PostgreSQL's key advantage: all features are included — no paid options required
+Summary: Oracle has a "smarter" optimizer in terms of Adaptive Plans and Plan Management, but PostgreSQL is sufficient for most workloads — and a skilled DBA can tune it to comparable performance.
+PostgreSQL's advantage: all features included, no option purchase required.

 Partitioning

-Data partitioning is essential for ERP systems handling tens of millions of records.
+Data partitioning is critical for ERP systems with tens of millions of records.

 | Feature | PostgreSQL 18 | Oracle 23ai |